 Emily Morgan is actually Emily D. West, who was a free woman of color.
 Though she was originally from Connecticut, she was contracted as a servant to James Morgan to work for a year in Morgan's Point, Texas at the New Washington Association's Hotel as a housekeeper.
 As the story goes, Emily and some other locals were captured after only being in Texas for a few months by none other than the infamous Mexican General Santa Anna.
 She was literally a captive in his camp when Texas revolutionaries, led by Sam Houston, won the Battle of San Jacinto.

 Legend says Santa Anna called Emily into his tent the morning of the battle, which he did not know was coming.
-It is unclear whether or not he was interested in a sexual encounter with her or not, but Emily was able to distract him long enough in the tent that chaos erupted and the Texans were able to win the battle in 18 minutes.
+Emily was able to distract him long enough that chaos erupted and the Texans were able to win the battle in 18 minutes.
 Santa Anna was later found under a tree wearing nothing but his dressing gown and slippers after the battle.
 (People believed he was trying to flee the scene in shame.)

 Though there's no official account of a woman in Santa Anna's tent, the story of Emily made its way from Sam Houston to Englishman William Bollaert.
 Upon reading Bollaert's writings, many thought that she sounded very similar to the woman in the famous song "The Yellow Rose of Texas."
 The legend spread throughout the state of Texas.
 However, there's still debate and confusion over whether the song was actually written about Emily.